spack/spack/lib/spack/docs/tutorial_packaging.rst

   See build log for details:
     /tmp/legendre/spack-stage/spack-stage-8HVzqu/mpileaks-1.0/spack-build.out

-This obviously didn't work; we need to fill in the package-specific information.
+It obviously didn't work.
+We need to fill in some package-specific information.
 Specifically, Spack didn't try to build any of mpileaks' dependencies, nor did it use the proper configure arguments.
-Let's start fixing things
+Let's start fixing things.

 ---------------------
 Package Documentation